geveh/GLOFsize/README.md

 - "reported_GLOFs.rds" (R-object containing a table of reported GLOFs in the period 1990-2023 with machine readable names of glaciers and lakes)
 - "reported_GLOFs_with_geometry.rds" (R-object containing a *simple features* (sf) object of reported GLOFs in the period 1990-2023 with machine readable names of glaciers and lakes)
 - "reg_invs_bind.rds" (A table of all glaciers in each region that had an estimate of ice thickness)
-- "Lake_area_vs_all.pdf" (A three panel plot of GLOF rate, local glacier thickness, and glacier length versus GLOF size)
+- "Lake_area_vs_all.pdf" (A three panel plot of GLOF rate, local glacier thickness, and glacier length versus pre-GLOF lake area)

 ---

 ### 04_Trends_in_GLOF_size.R

-**Script to estimate trends in GLOF size between 1990 and 2023.**
+**Script to estimate trends in pre-GLOF lake area between 1990 and 2023.**

 *Mandatory input data*:
 - "reported_GLOFs.rds" (R-object containing a table of reported GLOFs in the period 1990-2023 with machine readable names of glaciers and lakes)
 - "*RegionXX*_rgi60_pergla_rates.csv" (Regional rate of glacier elevation change between 2000 and 2020, data are from Hugonnet et al., 2021, https://doi.org/10.6096/13)

 *Outputs*:
-- "regional_trends_ice_dammed_lakes.pdf" (Figure showing the change in GLOF size from ice-dammed dammed lakes between 1990 and 2023 for each region)
+- "regional_trends_ice_dammed_lakes.pdf" (Figure showing the change in pre-GLOF lake area from ice-dammed dammed lakes between 1990 and 2023 for each region)
-- "dhdt_vs_glacier_dammed_lake_area.pdf" (A two-panel figure showing the relationship between the trend in GLOF size and glacier elevation change)
+- "dhdt_vs_glacier_dammed_lake_area.pdf" (A two-panel figure showing the relationship between the trend in pre-GLOF lake area and glacier elevation change)
-- "local_trends_idl.pdf" (A multi-panel figure showing the trend in GLOF size for all glacier-dammed lakes between 1990 and 2023)
+- "local_trends_idl.pdf" (A multi-panel figure showing the trend in pre-GLOF lake area for all glacier-dammed lakes between 1990 and 2023)
 - "regional_trends_gs_mb.pdf" (A two-panel figure, each consisting of regional panels showing the trend in ice-dam and moraine-and bedrock-dam failures)
 - "Global_ice_moraine.pdf" (Figure showing the grand mean of trends in ice-dammed and supraglacial lakes, and moraine- and bedrock-dammed lakes between 1990 and 2023)
-- "Regional_trends.pdf" (Figure showing the marginal posterior distribution of GLOF size for every region in 1990 and 2023, distinguished by the two major dam types)
+- "Regional_trends.pdf" (Figure showing the marginal posterior distribution of pre-GLOF lake area for every region in 1990 and 2023, distinguished by the two major dam types)

 ---